fluidtruck/deepcopy/README.md

 between different structs and other types.
 It performs automatic type casting for all fields that typically require manual conversion, such as between uint64 and uint or int and string.
-In addition, it automatically converts between pointers and non-pointers at any level.
+In addition, it automatically converts between pointers and non-pointers at any level (e.g. **string to string and vice versa).
 It can handle slices, maps, nested structs, time.Time objects, protobuf.timestamppb objects, and more.
 It additionally supports an optional tag used to manually set field names for more